1. Help Center

 Note: Users with admin permission can change the default colors and line widths used in graphs.

-On the right, clicking the Notes tab displays the note types configured as the default notes for the measure type.
+Opening the Notes tab displays the note types configured as the default notes for the measure type.
 To add a new note to the result, in addition to the default notes already included, use the Add / Notes option.

 Note: Users with admin permission can configure the default set of notes included with each measure type.
 Admin users can also edit system-defined notes or create new note types.